Thank You For Supporting Our Efforts To Help The Bahamas

 Multiple companies and youth organizations enlisted the help of co-workers, friends, and family to gather supplies for our Children of the Bahamas Drive.

-Attorneys Chuck Geary, Sam Cohen, and assistant Becky Geary coordinated their efforts to get supplies from all of our office locations to Missionary Flights International warehouse were donations were sorted and placed on planes to the Bahamas.
+Attorney Chuck Geary and assistant Becky Geary coordinated their efforts to get supplies from all of our office locations to Missionary Flights International warehouse were donations were sorted and placed on planes to the Bahamas.

 Our drive has ended, but please reach out to Missionary Flights International to find out how you can continue to support relief efforts in the Bahamas.